KodeLaPatate/KodeRequests/README.md

-💾 Open the Install folder.
+💾Open the "Install.bat" to download the modules.

 ⭐️ You need to join this discord server: discord.gg/tw1tchfollower